Not long ago I got two emails from readers asking if I could give them ideas on how to cook brown rice.

 - Add garlic and onion and cook and stir for a minute.

-- Add carrots, zucchini, beans, tomato, pepper and cook and stir for a minute.
+- Add carrots, zucchini, beans, tomato, bell pepper and cook and stir for a minute.

-- Season with a 1 tablespoon of salt, a pinch of pepper and tarragon.
+- Season with salt, a pinch of pepper and tarragon.

 - Drain the water from the rice.
 Reserve the rice and add the water to the pot with the vegetables.